Enhanced homotopy theory for period integrals of smooth projective hypersurfaces: Abstract

 The goal of this paper is to reveal hidden structures on the singular cohomology and the Griffiths period integral of a smooth projective hypersurface in terms of BV(Batalin-Vilkovisky) algebras and homotopy Lie theory (so called, $L_\infty$-homotopy theory).

 Let $X_G$ be a smooth projective hypersurface in the complex projective space $\BP^n$ defined by a homogeneous polynomial $G(\ud x)$ of degree $d \geq 1$.
 Let $\H=H^{n-1}_{\pr}(X_G, \C)$ be the middle dimensional primitive cohomology of $X_G$.
-We explicitly construct a BV algebra $\bvx=(\cA_X, \cdot, K_X, \ell_2^{K_X})$ such that its $0$-th cohomology $H^0_{K_X}(\cA_X)$ is canonically isomorphic to $\H$.
+We explicitly construct a BV algebra $\bvx=(\cA_X,Q_X, K_X)$ such that its $0$-th cohomology $H^0_{K_X}(\cA_X)$ is canonically isomorphic to $\H$.
 We also equip $\bvx$ with a decreasing filtration and a bilinear pairing which realize the Hodge filtration and the cup product polarization on $\H$ under the canonical isomorphism.
 Moreover, we lift $C_{[\g]}:\H \to \bC$ to a cochain map $\cC_\g:(\cA_X, K_X) \to (\bC,0)$, where $C_{[\g]}$ is the Griffiths period integral given by $\omega \mapsto \int_\g \omega$ for $[\g]\in H_{n-1}(X_G,\bZ)$.

-We use this enhanced homotopy structure on $\H$ to study a new type of extended formal deformation of $X_G$ and the correlation of its period integrals.
-As an application, if $X_G$ is in a formal family of hypersurfaces $X_{G_{\ud T}}$, we provide an explicit formula and algorithm (based on a Gr\"obner basis) to compute the period matrix of $X_{G_{\ud T}}$ in terms of the period matrix of $X_G$ and an $L_\infty$-morphism $\ud \k$ which enhances $C_{[\g]}$.
-Furthermore, if $X_G$ is Calabi-Yau, we explicitly construct a formal Frobenius manifold structure on $\H$ induced from the special (quantum) solution to the Maurer-Cartan equation of the differential graded Lie algebra $(\cA_X, K_X, \ell_2^{K_X})$.
+We use this enhanced homotopy structure on $\H$ to study an extended formal deformation of $X_G$ and the correlation of its period integrals.
+If $X_G$ is in a formal family of Calabi-Yau hypersurfaces $X_{G_{\ud T}}$, we provide an explicit formula and algorithm (based on a Gr\"obner basis) to compute the period matrix of $X_{G_{\ud T}}$ in terms of the period matrix of $X_G$ and an $L_\infty$-morphism $\ud \kappa$ which enhances $C_{[\g]}$ and governs deformations of period matrices.

 \newsec{Introduction}